MOEAFramework/MOEAFramework/docs/developersGuide.md

 * **JUnit 4**: Run `ant -f test.xml download-junit` to download JUnit 4 into the `lib/` folder.

-Using SDKMAN!, for example, we can install these required dependencies and run tests with:
+For example, using SDKMAN! we can install these dependencies and run tests with:

 ```
 sdk install java 17-zulu